SafooraNaureen/DS_Salary_Project/README.md

 - Column for description length

 ## EDA
-I looked at the distributions of the data and the value counts for the various categorical variables.
+Looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.

 ![](/images/wordcloud%20of%20job%20description.png)